tiwaryamay7125/fake-news-detector/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [dark_agent_437@protonmail.com](dark_agent_437@protonmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [amaytiwary7125@gmail.com](amaytiwary7125@gmail.com).

-If you have any issues, raise [issue](https://github.com/DJDarkCyber/Fake-News-Detector/issues).
+or dm directly on X [twitter](https://x.com/AmayTiwary?t=BU8PZov9j06v9IrK0l0G1A&s=09).

 Thank you for considering contributing to the Fake News Detector project.
 Together, we can make a positive impact on the fight against misinformation.

 Happy coding!